-\cite[Theorem 4 and Corollary 1, p224-225]{gikhmanTheoryStochasticProcesses2004} in combination with our Lemma~\ref{lemma: autocov of generalised fluctuations} could be used to obtain the autocovariance of the generalised non-stationary process, and hence extend the whole construction.
+\cite[Theorem 4 and Corollary 1, p224-225]{gikhmanTheoryStochasticProcesses2004} in combination with Lemma~\ref{lemma: autocov of generalised fluctuations} could be used to obtain the autocovariance of the generalised non-stationary process, and hence extend the whole construction.
 Lastly, the theory herein extends to arbitrary stochastic initial conditions, and the numerical integration methods to stochastic initial conditions that can be sampled from.

 \textbf{Extending analysis:} There is potential to extend the analysis of the linear SDE in generalised coordinates to that of the local linearised SDE.
-In addition, it would be important to derive accuracy estimates for the local linearised version of an SDE compared to its non-linearised version (in generalised coordinates).
-Taken together this would yield an approximate analytic solution to any SDE with analytic flow and sample paths, and, by the Wong-Zakai theorems, to fairly arbitrary SDEs.
+In addition, \textit{it would be important to derive accuracy estimates for the local linearised version of an SDE compared to its non-linearised version} (in generalised coordinates).
+The latter may potentially be obtained by adapting error analyses on the local linearisation of SDEs from the numerical integration \cite{kloedenNumericalSolutionStochastic1992,de2007higher,jimenez1999simulation,biscay1996local,jimenez2009rate,jimenez2012convergence,de2010high} and Extended Kalman Filtering \cite{sarkka2023bayesian,jazwinski2007stochastic} literatures to our setting.
+Taken together these results would yield an approximate analytic solution to any SDE with analytic flow and sample paths, and, by the Wong-Zakai theorems, to fairly arbitrary SDEs.

-\textbf{Accurate numerical simulation globally in time:} Numerical integration with generalised coordinates is accurate on short time intervals, while the established techniques for numerical integration of processes driven by coloured noise (i.e.~approximation with a diffusion process on a larger state-space followed by standard numerical schemes) is only accurate on longer timescales.
-This begs the question as to whether these two approaches could be combined in a multi-scale numerical simulation scheme, wherein integration steps of the latter method are interpolated with the former, yielding more accurate integration on all time scales.
+\textbf{Accurate numerical simulation globally in time:} Numerical integration with generalised coordinates is accurate on short time intervals while established methods for numerical integration of SDEs driven by coloured noise (i.e.~approximation with a diffusion process in an extended state-space followed by standard numerical schemes) are accurate only on longer timescales.
+This begs the question as to whether these approaches could be combined in a multi-scale numerical scheme wherein integration steps of the latter methods are interpolated with the former, yielding accurate integration on short and long timescales.

 \textbf{Refining generalised filtering implementations:} The theoretical foundation and derivation of generalised filtering presented in this paper shows the underlying assumptions and possible choices of implementation, such as committing to local linearisation versus non-linearisation.
 We hope that this treatment will help practitioners to refine existing---and devise improved---implementations.
 Practically, an intriguing project would be a comprehensive bench-marking of local linearised versus non-linearised generalised filtering.
 Another would be extending non-linearised generalised filtering to inferring parameters of the generative model---and to hierarchical generative models.